-(Used in Stationary and Aerial Modes)
+Note: Used in Stationary and Aerial modes.

-Pressing the "SHIFT" key followed by pressing the "MERGE" key sequentially activates the merge frequency feature.
-This allows you to merge an additional frequency table into to your current scan table.
-Changes will be lost once you exit the Stationary scan but maintained if you exit Aerial Mode and return to the Aerial Scan using the Resume Last Scan option.
+Pressing the "SHIFT" key followed by pressing the "MERGE+key allows you to merge an additional frequency table into to your current scan table.
+Changes will be lost once you exit the Stationary scan.

-Me erge Table 2
+Merge Table 2

-RECORD

-11.0 RECORD - Recording Data HOLD
+11.0 RECORD - Recording Data

-(Used only in Aerial and Manual Modes)
+Note: Used only in Aerial and Manual modes.

-Pressing the "SHIFT" key followed by pressing the "RECORD" key sequentially activates the record feature.
-This forces a save to be preformed when a save would not ordinarily be done.
-The R4500C will save the data it has currently available.
+Pressing the "SHIFT" key followed by pressing the "Record+key forces a save to be preformed when a save would not ordinarily be done.
+The R4520C will save the data it has currently available.
+For example: You would use it if you were in the Aerial Hold mode and a signal was not being decoded but you still wanted to save GPS data, frequency, and time.